Enigmatic-Smile/docs/offers/README.md

 ## Transaction Qualification

-When an Offer is Live, each transaction made by a linked Card in a Location linked to the Offer will be analysed against the Offer parameters and will be qualified against the Offer.
+When an Offer is Live, each transaction made by an enrolled Card will be analysed against the Offer parameters and will be qualified against the Offer.
+If the Offer has a return period, transactions will only qualify for the Offer after the return period has passed.

 In both cases, an `offer` object is appended to the original Transaction object containing the qualification result data.
 In case the Transaction qualifies, `cashback` and `performanceFee` properties are calculated and the `qualified` property is set to `true`.
+If the qualified Transaction was for an Offer with a return period, the `offer.qualificationDate` is set to the Transaction creation date plus the number of days in the Offer return period.
 If the Transaction does not qualify, `cashback` and `performanceFee` properties will have a `0` value.
 The `qualified` property will be set to `false` and a message explaining why the Offer did not qualify will be set in the `message` property.
 If a Transaction does not qualify for multiple Offers, the rejection `message` is for the most recent Offer.
 You can see examples for qualified and non-qualified Transactions below.

 ```json
 fileName:qualified-transaction.json